Return to Seoul: Production

-Director Davy Chou got the idea for the film from a similar experience with his friend, also a Korean French woman, Laure Badufle, in her 20s adopted from South Korean biological parents, who traveled with him to South Korea during the filming of his 2011 documentary Golden Slumbers to meet her biological father and grandmother for the first time.
+Director Davy Chou got the idea for the film from a similar experience with his friend, also a Korean French woman, Laure Badufle, who was adopted from South Korean biological parents.
+In her twenties, she traveled with him to South Korea during the filming of his 2011 documentary Golden Slumbers to meet her biological father and grandmother for the first time.
 Seeing how emotional their meeting was, he decided to make a film along similar lines.
 Not knowledgeable in Korean culture or the experience of adoption at first, he researched these elements by talking to his friend and other adoptees as well as reading books, identifying some similarities with his own life as the son of immigrants from Cambodia who had left the country before the Khmer Rouge took over.
 Chou met Park Ji-min through a "personal introduction" and decided to cast her as Freddie, her first film role, as he saw her as someone who "shared the essence of Freddie's free-spiritedness".
 He further developed her characterization through conversations with Park, which "challenged some of his notions as a male director and helped him understand how a young French woman might respond to aspects of Korea's highly patriarchal society."

 The film is an international co-production between France, Germany, Belgium, Qatar and Cambodia.
 Filming took place over six weeks in late 2021 in South Korea and Romania.